rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 ## How to opt out?

-If you want to opt out, you can either pass `-Zembed-metadata=yes` to Cargo (note that this is passed as a Cargo flag, not as a compiler flag in `RUSTFLAGS`, because Cargo must be aware of the flag's value).
+If you want to opt out, you can either pass the `-Zembed-metadata=yes` command-line argument to Cargo (note that this is passed as a Cargo flag, not as a compiler flag in `RUSTFLAGS`, because Cargo must be aware of the flag's value) or set the environment variable `CARGO_UNSTABLE_EMBED_METADATA=true`.

 You can also opt out using a `.cargo/config.toml` file:
 ```toml